But What Are the Side Effects of NOT Trying Medication?

-After a child is diagnosed with attention deficit hyperactivity disorder (ADHD), one of the most difficult decisions for a parent to make is whether to start him or her on medication.
+After a child is diagnosed with attention deficit hyperactivity disorder (ADD or ADHD), one of the most difficult decisions for a parent to make is whether to start him or her on medication.
 I’ve been there myself.
 Two of my three children have ADHD, and, although my wife and I eventually decided to try medication — which, by the way, has helped both of them immensely without any side effects — arriving at that decision took careful reflection.

 When it was suggested that my kids try medication, I had my concerns.
 I know that ADHD meds are safe and effective for kids, but I worried that perhaps, for some unknown reason, they might harm my children’s health.
 Although stimulant medications have been with us for more than 60 years, I wondered if some new side effect might emerge.

 I countered those concerns by worrying about the potential “side effects” of not taking the medication: namely, my children struggling to stay focused and getting frustrated when they couldn’t.
 After envisioning that scenario, the decision became far less difficult.